Boerboel

 5. Coat Color

-Boerboel coats come in a range of colors, including red, brown, reddish-brown, fawn and cream, often with black coloring in the shape of a mask on their face.
-They can also be brindled (subtle tiger stripes) or Irish marked (white on the legs, face and collar).
+Boerboel colors include red, brown, reddish-brown, fawn, and cream, often with black coloring in the shape of a mask on their face.
+They can also be brindle (subtle tiger stripes) or Irish marked (white on the legs, face, and collar).

 6. Tail